Orange County High School: Sports

-Orange County High School is in the AAA (moved up for 2011-2012 school year) Commonwealth District of the VHSL, and offers a variety of sports, including swimming, basketball, indoor track, outdoor track, gymnastics, football, bear wrestling, golf, softball, tennis, cross country, field hockey, volleyball, wrestling.
+Orange County High School is in the AAA (moved up for 2011–2012 school year) Commonwealth District of the VHSL, and offers a variety of sports, including swimming, basketball, indoor track, outdoor track, gymnastics, football, quizbowl, bear wrestling, golf, softball, tennis, cross country, field hockey, volleyball, lacrosse, and wrestling.

 The school has won three VHSL championships in track, one in girls' track, and two in boys' track.
 The school has also won two state championships in softball.

 Controversy

 From NBC29.com: Orange County High School held an event in celebration of black history on Thursday, March 12, 2015.
 The program included historical speeches and songs, but also included students reciting things like, "I was falsely harassed for selling cigarettes and was put into a chokehold eventually leading to my death.
 I can't breathe.
 My name is Eric Garner."

-Students with the event wore T-shirts that read “Black Lives Matter,” and “I Can't Breathe,” referencing several high-profile police incidents from across the country.
+Students with the event wore T-shirts that read "Black Lives Matter", and "I Can't Breathe", referencing several high-profile police incidents from across the country.

 Some parents were so upset that they kept their children home from school Monday.
 Angry parents say the production was political and inappropriate for the elementary-age students who took part.
 (A ninth grade student is typically at least fourteen years old).